Boogie3D/chumbot/README.md

                         specify the Mumble host password -d, --debug           enable debug message printing
 ```

+Once connected, Chumbot's default behavior is to move to the channel with the most users.
+Chumbot can be moved manually
+by turning off auto-move and using the `move` command from the interactive shell.
+(See the
+[ChumShell](https://github.com/Boogie3D/chumbot/blob/main/chumbot/backend/chumshell.py) for a list of all commands.)

+Mumble users can interact with Chumbot by simply typing the names of audio clips (no extension) into the Mumble text chat.
+Multiple clips can be queued sequentially by typing them comma-separated (white-space does not matter).
+Up to 10 clips can
+be queued at once, by default.
+Typing a `*` character will play a random sound.
+If only one random sound is played, the name
+of that sound clip will be displayed in Mumble text chat.

+Mumble users can type `list` into Mumble chat to make Chumbot print the list of all clips into Mumble chat, broken up into segments of up to 50 clips per message, by default, due
+to character limits.
+Users can type `?string` to display a list of all sound clips containing `string` in text chat.

 ## Configuration
 Chumbot configuration is stored in `~/.config/chumbot.ini`.
 Chumbot must be configured to know where